80/052 - HISTORY OF CONTEMPORARY ART AND ARCHITECTURE

 |[80/72] ARCHITECTURE||[72/00 - Ord.
 2017] PERCORSO COMUNE||8||80|

-The course aims to provide students with a detailed knowledge of the historical-architectural and historical-artistic overview of contemporary age.
+The course aims to provide students with a detailed knowledge of the historical-architectural and historical-artistic landscape of contemporary age.
 The History of Architecture module addresses the period from the second half of the nineteenth to the mid-twentieth century, paying particular attention to cultural movements, aesthetic significance, historical avant-garde, protagonists of the international scene.
 For each of the cultural moments, it will proposed a digression in the field of Design.
-The History of Art module focuses on the same period, with specific reference to the avant-garde movements.
+The History of Art module focuses on the same chronological arc, with references to trends and protagonists of contemporary art.
 Essential training goals are: student acquisition of methodological and critical tools for understanding the history of architecture and art in an interdisciplinary perspective, and specifically for the correct reading of the relationships between the movements, works and socio-political and cultural contexts of reference; the acquisition of an appropriate language to analyze the formal and symbolic meanings of artistic expressions; the acquisition of the ability to independently conduct further studies and research in the fields of contemporary architecture and art history.

 Students are required to know the chronological coordinates and main features of socio-political history of the 19th and 20th centuries.